 A person who is accused of committing acts of discrimination, harassment or retaliation.
-S/he sometimes is referred to as the perpetrator.
+They are sometimes is referred to as the perpetrator.

-Actions taken against any student, employee, faculty member, vendor, customer or other person participating in a College program or activity who complains or makes an allegation or who participates in any investigation of discrimination or harassment intended to intimidate or punish that person.
-The Respondent must not engage in this conduct nor should s/he encourage others to take these actions on his/her or her behalf.
+Adverse actions taken against any student, employee, faculty member, vendor, customer or other person participating in a College program or activity who complains or makes an allegation or who participates in any investigation of discrimination or harassment or who exercises their rights under the ADA/ADAAA and/or under FMLA.

 Any unwelcome behavior of a sexual nature or behavior based on sex or gender that is severe or pervasive and interferes with a person's ability to pursue the terms and conditions of employment, academic or athletic attainment.
 Sexual misconduct, includes, but is not limited to, sexual violence, such as domestic violence, dating violence, sexual assault and gender-based stalking.